chennanni/note-tech/fitnesse/index.md

 # FitNesse

 ## What is FitNesse
-FitNesse put together a combined visual testing results application.
+FitNesse is an application that puts together testing results and shows in an eazy to understand manner.

 FitNesse is a testing tool(bridge) between developers and customers(testers).
 For customers(testers), they create acceptance test cases(tables).
 The tables call "fixtures"(which is built by developers) to test against the real code.